 College LGBT+ Reps

 For most people, college reps are the first point of contact for all things LGBT+ in Cambridge.
 They are there to keep you informed and offer support.
-If you’re not sure who your college rep is, you can find a list of the current reps here, or else you can contact Rowland, the Reps Coordinator, on firstname.lastname@example.org.
+If you’re not sure who your college rep is, you can contact us at firstname.lastname@example.org.

-The welfare team at CUSU is made up of students who have been elected since graduating – often referred to as sabbatical officers or ‘sabbs’), as well as some full-time staff.
-Between them they have a lot of training as experience, so they can be really helpful.
-There’s also more contact information at www.cusu.cam.ac.uk/advice
+The welfare team at Cambridge SU is made up of students who have been elected since graduating – often referred to as sabbatical officers or ‘sabbs’), as well as some full-time staff.
+Between them, they have a lot of training as experience, so they can be really helpful.
+There’s also more contact information at https://www.cambridgesu.co.uk/yourunion/contact/.

 College Welfare Officers